Fractalism

 What is Fractalism?

 It is not a theory that claims to explain everything.
-It is a way of looking that makes certain things more visible.
+It is a framework for orientation.

 Is this a religion?